Mental Health Counselor Degree and Career Guide

 Mental health counselors help clients with issues such as depression, OCD and PTSD overcome their challenges and develop into healthier human beings.

-And although they may not become rich, mental health counselors can make a good living.
+Even though they may not become rich, a mental health counselor can make a good living.

 Median Annual Mental Health Counselor Salary